5 Key Insights into Somatic Experiencing Therapy: Healing Trauma Effectively

 Safety is of the utmost importance when practicing Somatic Experiencing.
 It is the priority which is why we spend so much time in session helping to make sure each client is fully resourced (can feel the good, has access to positive emotional and physiological experiences) before dipping into trauma.
 Somatic Experiencing helps each client to create an internal “lifeline;” a way to get out of distressing feelings if need be.
 That is why the practitioner also takes time to get to know the client so that they can help to facilitate this process.

-4. Top Benefits of Somatic Experiencing for Trauma Healing
+4. What Are The Top Benefits of Somatic Experiencing for Trauma Healing?

-Clients with PTSD are able to get out of chronic states of hyperarousal and reduce triggers associated with their original experiences.
-Clients with PTSD report fewer flashbacks and an overall increase in their sense of safety in the present.
+Clients healing from PTSD are able to get out of chronic states of hyperarousal and reduce triggers associated with their original experiences.
+Clients healing from PTSD report fewer flashbacks and an overall increase in their sense of safety in the present.
+Most clients find that they now have more capacity to experience difficult emotions and sensations, and that they understand that these are no longer dangerous to feel.

 Those with depression and anxiety not only have an increased sense of regulation but an understanding of how to care for themselves in a more personalized way.
 Why?
 Because of this bottom-up approach which pays close attention to their individualized needs, instead of the therapist coming up with coping skills for them.
 Further, those with chronic stress in the body are able to find relief because we are paying attention to the body, finding the root cause.